Robust evaluation of treatment effects in longitudinal studies with truncation by death or other intercurrent events: Introduction

 \section{Introduction}

-Many randomized trials are affected by intercurrent events (ICEs), such as treatment switching, rescue medication, truncation by death, etc., that occur after treatment initiation but before measurement of the outcome of interest.
-These events often complicate an intention-to-treat (ITT) analysis.
-For instance, an ineffective treatment may appear beneficial in an ITT analysis when patients cannot tolerate it well and therefore switch to a treatment external to the trial.
-Likewise, a beneficial treatment may appear harmful when patients on the control arm deteriorate and are therefore more often switched to a successful rescue medication.
+Many randomized trials are affected by intercurrent events (ICEs), such as treatment switching, rescue medication, dropout, truncation by death, etc., that occur after treatment initiation but before outcome measurement.
+These events often complicate evidence-based decision-making.
+A beneficial treatment, for example, may appear harmful in an intention-to-treat (ITT) analysis when patients on the control arm deteriorate and are therefore more often switched to a successful rescue medication.
 ITT analyses become especially subtle when study outcomes are truncated due to death.
-In that case, standard analyses, e.g., analyses within survivors, are prone to selection bias and may in particular suggest treatment effects on the study outcome, even when treatment only impacts survival \citep{rosenbaum1984consequences}.
+Standard analyses, e.g., within survivors, are then prone to selection bias and may in particular suggest treatment effects on the study outcome, even when treatment only impacts survival \citep{rosenbaum1984consequences}.